EndoTaishi/CLASSIC/documentation/runPrep.md

 # Setting up the runtime environment {#Environ}

 To run CLASSIC you can either use your own immediate environment or use our Singularity container (described below).
-If you use your own immediate environment, the following libraries are required at a minimum:
+If you use your own immediate environment, the following Linux packages are required at a minimum:

 - make
 - libnetcdff-dev